Skip to main content

 • Doesn't capture the full picture.
 A CEO with a low pay ratio might still be overpaid relative to performance.
 A CEO with a high ratio might be leading a high-performing company with a large hourly workforce.

-How We Use Pay Ratio in Our Scoring
+How to Read the Pay Ratio in Context

 Further Reading